Finnhub-Stock-API/finnhub-kotlin/docs/DefaultApi.md

 <a name="internationalFilings"></a>
 # **internationalFilings**
-> kotlin.collections.List&lt;InternationalFiling&gt; internationalFilings(symbol, country)
+> kotlin.collections.List&lt;InternationalFiling&gt; internationalFilings(symbol, country, from, to)

 International Filings

 List filings for international companies.
-Limit to 250 documents at a time.
+Limit to 500 documents at a time.
 These are the documents we use to source our fundamental data.
 Only support SEDAR and UK Companies House for normal usage.
 Enterprise clients who need access to the full filings for global markets should contact us for the access.

 ### Example
 ```kotlin